davidsmakerworks/ai-artist/DEVTIPS.md

 ## Multiple OpenAI Clients

-`GptImage1Creator` (in `artist_painters.py`), `Transcriber`, and every `ChatCharacter` instance each creates its own `OpenAI()` client.
+`GptImage1Creator` (in `artist_painters.py`), `Transcriber` (in `audio_tools.py`), and every `OpenAIChatCharacter` instance each creates its own `OpenAI()` client.
 On a typical run you'll have 3–5 independent clients. `FalImageCreator` uses a `FalSyncClient` (not OpenAI) initialized with the `FAL_API_KEY` — it does not set the key as an environment variable.
 The README flags the multiple-client issue as known.
 It's harmless but wasteful — consolidating them would also simplify credential management.

 ---